Elmira College Center for Mark Twain Studies Strategic Plan 2026-2028

 At the heart of CMTS’ mission is the Quarry Farm Fellowship Program.
 When the Langdon family bequeathed Quarry Farm to Elmira College, the Langdons insisted on restrictions dependent on the gift that Quarry Farm would only be used as a retreat for scholars and writers working in Mark Twain Studies and other related fields.
 Because of their far-seeing vision, Quarry Farm is not a historic home open to the general public, but a cultural humanities site singularly dedicated to the promotion and support of Mark Twain Studies scholars.
 In order to better fulfill its mission and stay true to its long-term vision of becoming one of the best academic centers in the county, Quarry Farm must be a productive and comfortable workspace for scholars and writers, without compromising its historic integrity.
 It is essential that CMTS constantly strive to improve the scholarly work amenities, both direct (primary and secondary source materials, lights, desks, chairs, computers) and indirect (kitchen and sleeping amenities).

 In 2023, CMTS created a satisfaction survey for Quarry Farm residents.
 This assessment tool will be administered every year, offering a longitudinal perspective.
 Data and suggestions from the scholars will be implemented into the CMTS strategic plan going forward.
 Overall, the response from residents at Quarry Farm has been overwhelmingly positive.
 Feedback from the survey will be implemented into the strategic plan.
-In 2024, results from the satisfaction report showed a slight decline, but still remained very positive on the whole.
-This decline can be attributed to disruptions stemming from the installation of the fire suppression and fire detection systems.
+In 2025, it remained very positive.

-• Relocate the Quarry Farm marginalia and other special collections books to the pantry in Quarry Farm, improving the appearance of the room and increasing the “Twain experience” for scholars-in-residence.
+• Relocated the Quarry Farm marginalia and other special collections books to the pantry in Quarry Farm, improving the appearance of the room and increasing the “Twain experience” for scholars-in-residence.

-• Reorganize the “Scholar’s Lounge” and the “Scholar’s Library” to increase the efficacy of both spaces
+• Reorganized the “Scholar’s Lounge” and the “Scholar’s Library” to increase the efficacy of both spaces.

-• Acquire a custom-made work table for the “Scholar’s Lounge”
+• Acquired a custom-made work table for the “Scholar’s Lounge”

 D. Enhance and sustain the services and materials offered by the Mark Twain Archive to the academic community